Dealing with failure is hard. We want our story to be dominated by success not failure.

 What Does the Bible Say About Dealing with Failure

 What does the Bible say about dealing with failure? a lot.
-The Bible is comprised of stories of success, miracles, and devastating failures.
+The Bible is filled with stories of success, miracles, and devastating failures.

 Here are three biblical characters who learned dealing with failure was an important part of their faith journey.